 Monarda, “Bee Balm”: Fragrant and bee-loved wine red “Bee You Bee True,” fiery “Jacob Kline,” purple “Bee You Bee Free” and “Bee You Bee Merry” magenta.
 Excellent perennial for the pollinator garden.

-Peonies, 6 Varieties: One of the best cut flowers.
+Peonies, 2 Varieties: scarlet red Blaze and snow white Duchesse de Nemours varieties.
+One of the best cut flowers.
 Beautiful at every stage, from balled-up bud, to joyful pompom.
 They resurrect in the Spring with mysterious red tinged foliage and stems, which later turn bushy & green.
-Corals, Pinks, White, Purplish Pink, Blazing Red.
-Now on sale, 15% off!
+Now on sale, 25% off!

 Penstemon: Bee-loved by pollinators, especially hummingbirds.
 Sun loving, hardy, drought tolerant and beautiful!
-“Enor” has thick, glossy leaves that are much darker than most Penstemon.
-Produces a generous display of medium sized purple tubular flowers from June – September.
-“Evelyn” with soft rose pink blossoms, repeat bloom time in summer and autumn.
-12-24 in. tall.
 “Firebird” has large, fiery red blossoms rising above tall stems and evergreen foliage.
 Can grow to be 2-3 ft. high.
 Bloom time is mid summer-frost.
 “Catherine de la Mare” shimmers with shades of purple blue, which fade to opalescent sky blue/pink in summer.
-“Peregrine Pink” is a semi compact cultivar at 10-12 in. tall x 6-8 in. wide.
-Vigorous and floriferous little plant with bubblegum pink tubular blooms that go off throughout summer into fall.
+“Husker’s Red” offers gorgeous deep red foliage topped with lavender-white flowers.
 Deadhead to keep them going!

 Perovskia, “Russian Sage”: Dwarf variety Little Spire & standard sized Perovskia atriplicifolia